wikimedia/toolhunt/README.md

 ### Adding a full data set from Toolhub to the Database

-- From the command line, `docker-compose exec flask-web python manage.py run_population_job`
+- From the command line, `docker-compose exec flask-web python manage.py update_db`

-While in development mode, this fetch request draws data from the Toolhub Test Server.
-It can be run prior to or following `run_test_population`.
+While in development mode, the fetch request associated with this pipeline draws data from the Toolhub Test Server.
+This command can be run prior to or following `load_mock_data`.

 ## Running local CI and tests